Parse CSV files in Node.js

 Integration Guide: Node.js + CSVBox

-• Launch a branded spreadsheet importer in one click
+• Launch a branded spreadsheet importer

-• Enforce field-level validation via templates
+• Enforce field-level validation via a dataset template

-• Parse and convert the CSV into structured JSON
+• Convert CSV into structured JSON rows

-• Receive clean data via a secure webhook
+• Receive validated data securely via webhooks

 Prerequisites